CVEProject/quality-workgroup/README.md

 ### 10. Working Group Meetings

 QWG meetings are held routinely as required.
 The Secretariat, in conjunction with the QWG Chair(s), will establish the agenda for each meeting.
 QWG members are free to raise subjects during meetings that are not on the agenda for that particular meeting.
-The agenda, and any appropriate supporting documents, will be provided to the members prior to each meeting, and should be reviewed in advance.
+The agenda, and any appropriate supporting documents, will be provided to the members prior to each meeting and should be reviewed in advance.
 Actions items carried over or identified during the previous meeting should be included in the agenda sent to QWG members.

 ### 11. Working Group Progress